911 dispatcher on leave, accused of hanging up on caller during Buffalo shooting

 The Buffalo News reports a disciplinary hearing will be held for the unnamed dispatcher on May 30.

 The gunman started shooting around 2:30 p.m.
-Saturday outside Tops Friendly Market, a supermarket in a predominantly Black neighborhood in the western New York city.
+Saturday outside Tops Friendly Market, a supermarket in a predominantly Black neighborhood.

 The gunman began shooting in the parking lot.
 Inside, he exchanged gunfire with a security guard, who was killed, as he stalked through the aisles shooting shoppers.